Tanjy55/tp/docs/DeveloperGuide.md

 ### Architecture

+[Architecture diagram (to be implemented)]

+The architecture diagram above explains the high-level design of the App.

+Main components of the Architecture

+`Quotely` is in charge of program launch.

+* At app launch, it initialises the logger, parser and instantiate data objects

+The program work is done by the following main components:

+* `Parser`: Parse user CLI inputs
+* `Command`: Perform data mutation, UI navigation
+* `UI`: Print CLI text for user
+* `Data`: Store quote and item data
+* `File storage`: to be implemented
+* `Util`: logger configuration

+Component interaction is modelled using a sequence diagram for the `run()` method in Quotely, where the bulk of program execution occurs.

 !['sequence diagram'](./src/sequenceDiagram.png)

+Setup is performed once in `main()` upon running the program.
+User input and corresponding work done by the program is run in a loop using the `run()` method

+Loop sequence explanation:

+1) User input is fetched from `UI`
+2) input is fed into `Parser`
+3) `Parser` determines appropriate `Command` type to create.
+Returns new command object with appropriate parameters set to Quotely
+4) Quotely runs the execute method in `Commmand`

+The above process runs until `Exit` is read from the user.

+The sections below give more details of each component.

 ### Parser Component

 !['Parser diagram'](./src/ParserDiagram.png)

+How the parsing works...
+(maybe more sequence diagram)

 ### Command Component

 !['Command diagram'](./src/CommandDiagram.png)

+All `Command` subtypes inherit from the abstract `Command` class which defines a command word and execute method

+(more explanation)

 ### Ui Component

 !['Ui diagram'](./src/UiDiagram.png)

+The `UI` component consists of

+* (method) (explanation)

 ### Data Component

 !['Data diagram'](./src/DataDiagram.png)

+(sequence diagram)

 ### File storage Component

 To be implemented.

 ## Implementation

+(future implementations, V2.0/V2.1)

+[Proposed] xxx feature

+The proposed mechanism is facilitated by... it does ....
+The following operations shall be implemented...

+(state diagrams)

 ## Product scope